-Review: Garmin Vivofit Jr. 3 is a kids fitness watch with room to improve
+Garmin Vivofit Jr. 3 review: Makes fitness fun, but chores a chore

 Creating a little healthy competition within the family can be great for everyone involved.
 It can help a young child get some encouragement by seeing the rest of the family trying to stay active.

-Sometimes a physical chore chart doesn't have quite the same impact that a beeping reminder on a child's wrist can have.
-The bonus of adding a reward system, as well as the idea of saving up those digital coins for a larger prize, can help a child learn valuable lessons.

-You don't want to have to charge the device all the time

 This is a big win for parents and kids alike.
 Getting up to a full year of usage before the need to replace the coin-style battery is a wonderful thing.
 No more dead tracker midday because the user forgot to charge.
-Possibly worse, a lost proprietary charging cable which leads to a useless tracker.
+Possibly worse is a lost proprietary charging cable leading to a useless tracker.

-Your child doesn't have a phone, and you want them to manage tasks on the device
+Sometimes a physical chore chart doesn't have the same impact as a beeping reminder on a child's wrist.
+The bonus of adding a reward system, as well as the idea of saving up those digital coins for a larger prize, can help a child learn valuable lessons.

+The themes that Garmin has come up with for the Vivofit Jr 3 are so much fun.
+Whether you choose to go with one of the licensed options or one of Garmin's versions is true.
+Aside from looks, the accompanying adventures within the companion app help to keep kids engaged.

 While the device and all of its features technically work whether the child using it has a phone or not, the inability to manage their own tasks on the tracker itself can be frustrating for all involved.
-Remembering to tell the parent that they completed the chore may result in some lost rewards and, possibly more importantly, the pride of telling Mom or Dad that the job is done.
+Remember to tell the parent that they completed the chore may result in some lost rewards and, more importantly, the pride of telling Mom or Dad that the job is done.

-You want to do family fitness challenges and don't use the Garmin platform

 Unfortunately, the device and companion app only sync with other Garmin devices.
 So you wouldn't be able to send the fitness data to another platform that the rest of the family may use instead of the Garmin option.

-The small screen and button can be difficult to use even for the smallest of fingers.
+The small screen and button can be difficult to use, even for the smallest of fingers.
 You have to remember to only hold the button for a second to turn on the backlight; any longer, it jumps into sync mode, which can be annoying when all the child wants to do is check their stats.
-Being able to activate the backlight is important because though the display is great in direct light, even the slightest shadow means most of the screen is no longer visible.
+Activating the backlight is important because though the display is great in direct light, even the slightest shadow means most of the screen is no longer visible.

 It's a suitable device for a young child who would benefit from a bit of independence and likes the idea of gamifying fitness.
 The fun challenges and rewards do a good job of encouraging children to be active.
 However, navigation on the Vivofit Jr. 3 can be frustrating for young kids.
 This mainly happens when trying to activate the backlight, as it can easily put the device into sync mode instead.